redhat-ai-dev/lcs-support/docs/rcs-sidecar/RCS-SIDECAR.md

   user_agent: "example-agent"
 ```

-For the purpose of this example I named my provider **example-name**, this name can be anything you want it to be.
-Keep note of it as it will be the provider name you pass when hitting RCS endpoints.

-Additionally, you may notice that `credentials_path` was populated with `config/provider-keys/example.txt`.
-All provider keys will be added to the generated `rcssecrets.yaml` file created in [Step 1](#step-1).
+In the above example, the provider was named `example-name`.
+This name can be anything you want it to be.
+It is important to keep note of this name as it will be the provider name you pass when hitting RCS endpoints.
+In addition, the `credentials_path` field was populated with `config/provider-keys/example.txt`.
+All provider keys should be added to the generated `rcssecrets.yaml` file that was created in [Step 1](#step-1).

-You can view the contents of that file for this example below:
+**Example:**

 ```
 kind: Secret